vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1982 The Art of Gupta India.
 Empire and Province.
 Princeton.

-1983 Vākāt.aka Art and the Gupta Mainstream. in: Bardwell L. Smith 1983. pp. 215–33.
+1983 Vākāṭaka Art and the Gupta Mainstreaṁin: Bardwell L. Smith 1983. pp. 215–33.

 Willis, Michael

-1997 Temples of Gopaks.etra.
+1997 Temples of Gopakṣetra.
 A Regional History of Architecture and Sculpture in Central India ce 600–900.
 The British Museum, London.

-2004 The Archaeology and Politics of Time. in: Bakker, Hans (ed.), The Vākāt.aka Heritage.
+2004 The Archaeology and Politics of Time. in: Bakker, Hans (ed.), The Vākāṭaka Heritage.
 Groningeṇpp.
 33–58.

 2009 The Archaeology of Hindu Ritual.
 Temples and the Establishmnet of the Gods.
 Cambridge.